CourtneyThurston/microsoft-internships/README.md

 # microsoft-internships
-Advice on getting hired for Explorer or Software Engineering Intern roles at Microsoft.
-I was an explorer in the summer of 2016, SWE intern in 2017, and will be a SWE intern again in 2018.
+This is unofficial, largely anecdote-based advice on getting hired for Explorer or Software Engineering Intern roles at Microsoft (with a lil sprinkle of PM advice).
+I was an explorer intern in the summer of 2016, a SWE intern in the summer of 2017, I'll be back next summer (2018) for my final SWE internship (all internships were at MS headquarters in Redmond).

 ## Disclaimer
-I'm not a Microsoft recruiter, I can't get you hired here, and none of this advice is official.
-These are my own reflections based on personal experience; putting this at the top so I don't have to say "my personal opinion is..." in every sentence.
+Again: I'm not a Microsoft recruiter, I can't get you hired here, and none of this advice is official.
+These are my own reflections based on personal experience.
+I'm putting this right at the top and reiterating it so I don't have to say "my personal opinion is..." in every sentence.

 ## Interview Process
 So you've been contacted for an interview.
+Congrats!
 This process begins in one of two ways: first with either a phone screen or a campus interview.
 Phone screens are typically non-technical or close-to-non-technical 30 minute conversations with a recruiter.
 See the section below for a sampling of questions.
 Campus interviews can be more technical despite being about the same amount of time; candidates are typically given an easy/moderate technical question by an engineer to solve in real time or to code and hand-in for future evaluation.
 It appears as though this is done mostly at target schools where there are large volumes of qualified candidates to sort through in short amounts of time.

 ## Scheduling
 I recommend you schedule your phone screen no later than the third week of October, and fly-out final rounds to be completed no later than the first week of November.
 This advice is especially emphasized for candidates interviewing for the Explore program; there are only ~300 Explorer spots, while there are nearly 2000 SWE Intern spots.
 Explorer spots go very quickly; I've seen PLENTY of top students at top schools do exceptionally well in interviews only to be turned away because they waited until December to complete the rounds and all the spots got taken out from under them in the meantime.
 (Likewise, don't do this if you're seeking a PM role, either.
 Those figures are similar and as the PM program is extraordinarily competitive, I recommend not waiting.)